Quantifying biological productivity

 She also conducted research on the environmental impacts of oil and gas production by participating in a controlled injection experiment in which a synthetic natural gas was injected into an aquifer in northeast British Columbia, Canada (Cahill et al., 2019).

-At UConn, we will be setting up methods to make precise and accurate mobile measurements of nitrous oxide, methane, and carbon dioxide using shipboard observations and autonomous vehicles.
+At UConn, we are setting up methods to make precise and accurate continuous and discrete measurements of nitrous oxide, methane, and carbon dioxide.
 We will develop software for data acquisition and processing.
 We will also develop laboratory infrastructure to test and calibrate this instrumentation.

-We also plan to collect high-resolution datasets of methane and carbon dioxide to better characterize their sources and sinks in a variety of ecosystems.
+We also plan to collect high-resolution datasets of nitrous oixide, methane, and carbon dioxide to better characterize their sources and sinks in a variety of ecosystems.

 Noble gas tracers of environmental processes